SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/processing/magnitudes/descriptions/global_ml.rst

    mag = \log10(A) - \log10(A0)

-A is the ML Wood-Anderson amplitude in millimeters.
+A is the measured ML Wood-Anderson amplitude in millimeters.
 The second term is the empirical calibration function, which in turn is a function of the epicentral distance (see Richter, 1935).
 This calibration function can be configured globally or per station using the config